 The problem of enrichment emerges in relating gene-level expression results with functional categories.
 To what extent, if at all, are genes with altered expression over-represented in a named category?
-At the risk of oversimplifying things, the extensive research and development towards solving this problem may be classified by two statistical approaches.
-The first begins by selecting a short list of genes that are altered significantly relative to the cell grouping under study: for instance genes with extreme fold change or with extreme value of a test statistic.
-The intersection of the selected list and the functional category is then evaluated, perhaps by Fisher's exact test or a variant, which scores the category highly for enrichment if many more selected genes than expected belong to the category (Drăghici et al. 2003; Berriz et al. 2003; Doniger et al. 2003; Al-Shahrour et al. 2004; Bei/βbarth and Speed 2004; Cheng et al. 2004; Zhong et al. 2004; Dodd et al. 2006).
+At the risk of oversimplifying things, the extensive research and development toward solving this problem may be classified by two statistical approaches.
+The first begins by selecting a short list of genes that are altered significantly relative to the cell grouping under study: for instance, genes with extreme fold change or with extreme value of a test statistic.
+The intersection of the selected list and the functional category is then evaluated, perhaps by Fisher's exact test or a variant, which scores the category highly for enrichment if many more selected genes than expected belong to the category [Drăghici et al. (2003), Berriz et al. (2003), Doniger et al. (2003), Al-Shahrour, Uriarte and Dopazo (2004), Beißbarth and Speed (2004), Cheng et al. (2004), Zhong et al. (2004), Dodd et al. (2006)].
 Available informatics tools and related problems are reviewed in Khatri and Drăghici (2005).
-A second approach is developed in Virtaneva et al. (2001) and Barry et al. (2005), called SAFE (Significance analysis of function and expression) and also in Mootha et al. (2003) and Subramanian et al. (2005), called GSEA (Gene set enrichment analysis).
+A second approach is developed in Virtaneva et al. (2001) and Barry, Nobel and Wright (2005), called SAFE (Significance analysis of function and expression) and also in Mootha et al. (2003) and Subramanian et al. (2005), called GSEA (Gene set enrichment analysis).
 Briefly, expression information on all the genes under study is retained; then a permutation analysis is used to measure the significance of category-level statistics computed from these gene-level statistics.